paradisec-archive/PARADISEC_workflows/09_video_processing_AdobeME.md

 </p>

 ### Preset name and format
 First you should give the preset a meaningful name, I have chosen **Lossless J2k (8-bit)**.
-The main reason for this particular name is to differentiate this preset from others you might use for different workflows (I will discus why I add the distinction **8-bit** below).
+The main reason for this particular name is to differentiate this preset from others you might use for different workflows, such as when you need to transcode videos with a bit depth of 10 (I will further discus **8-bit vs 10-bit** below).
+Most videos we receive are 8-bit.

 For the format, select **JPEG 2000 MXF OP1a**.
 Once you select this format, you are then offered these choices for the *Based on Preset* field: